 7. Stick to the healthy clichés

-You know them all: eat a well balanced diet full of vitamins, minerals, protein and everything your body needs regardless of you being a meat eater, vegetarian or vegan, avoid stress whenever possible making “me” time and relaxing a lot, drink plenty of water, avoid processed foods, excessive sugar, salt, fat and harsh chemicals on food and cosmetics.
+You know them all: eat a well balanced diet full of vitamins, minerals, protein and everything your body needs (I follow Leviticus 11 and is been working for me!) avoid stress whenever possible making “me” time and relaxing when you can, drink plenty of water, avoid processed foods, excessive sugar, salt, fat and harsh chemicals on food and cosmetics.
 Stop smoking and avoid being a passive smoker.

 Have I missed anything?